xf-zh/InScope/README.md

 All the checkpoints are released in link in the tabels below, you can save them in [codes/ckpts/](codes/ckpts/).

 ## Benchmark
-### Results of 3D object detection based on the MuLSys_detect dataset
+### Results of 3D object detection based on the InCo_detect dataset

 |     Methods       |Car AP@0.7 | Truck AP@0.7| Cyclist AP@0.5| Pedestrian AP@0.5| mAP40    |  FPS    |  Download Link    |
 | ------------------|-----------|-------------|---------------|------------------|----------|---------|-------------------|